Born: Toledo, Ohio

 - 2Angels’ Atlas

 Spencer Hack was born in Toledo, Ohio and trained at Canada's National Ballet School.
-He joined The National Ballet of Canada as a RBC Apprentice in 2014 and was promoted to First Soloist in 2020.
+Spencer joined The National Ballet of Canada as a RBC Apprentice in 2014 and was promoted to Principal Dancer in March 2023.

-Most recently, Spencer created the role of Eurydice in the world premiere of Orpheus Alive.
-His repertoire also includes Uncle Nikolai in The Nutcracker, Bottom in The Dream, Allan Gray in A Streetcar Named Desire as well as roles as well as roles in Swan Lake, The Sleeping Beauty, Giselle, Romeo and Juliet, Onegin, Alice’s Adventure in Wonderland, The Winter’s Tale, Nijinsky, Anna Karenina, The Merry Widow, Frame by Frame, Rubies, Chaconne, The Four Temperaments, Etudes, The Second Detail, Approximate Sonata 2016, Chroma, Genus, Angels’ Atlas, Emergence, Piano Concerto #1, Petite Mort, Cacti, Paz de la Jolla, Being and Nothingness, The Dreamers Ever Leave You and Self and Soul.
+Most recently, Spencer made his debut as Norman McLaren in Frame by Frame, Mercutio in Romeo and Juliet, Jimmy in the world premiere of Wayne McGregor’s MADDADDAM and performed in the Canadian premieres of The Collective Agreement and Anima Animus.
+In 2020, Spencer performed in the world premiere of Angels’ Atlas by Crystal Pite and created the role of Eurydice in the world premiere of Orpheus Alive by Robert Binet.
+A versatile dancer who approaches the classical and contemporary repertoire with equal accomplishment, Spencer has excelled in such roles as Bottom in The Dream, Allan Gray in A Streetcar Named Desire, Uncle Nikolai in The Nutcracker and Rothbart in Swan Lake.
+His repertoire includes roles in The Sleeping Beauty, Onegin, Alice’s Adventure in Wonderland, The Winter’s Tale, Nijinsky, Anna Karenina, The Merry Widow, Rubies, The Second Detail, Approximate Sonata 2016, Genus, Emergence, Chroma, Cacti, Paz de la Jolla, The Four Temperaments, Elite Syncopations, Concerto, Being and Nothingness, The Dreamers Ever Leave You, Skyward and Self and Soul.

 Spencer was awarded the Patron Award of Merit in 2017.